Learn more about Hill.

 The program is designed for up to four students per group.
 Occasionally expert instructors can implement with five at a time.
 The app allows more than four students per group, but it is not recommended.
 Teachers implementing HillRAP Digital can serve as many groups of students as their schedule allows, as long as their HillRAP license is current.

 Anyone enrolled in a Hill Methodology teacher workshop or online course has access to the Hill Learning System teacher training and support portal as part of their registration fee.
 HillRAP Digital users pay an annual licensing fee, currently $250, to use the HillRAP instructional app.
-This provides the license holder access through June 30, 2019 to deliver HillRAP to an unlimited number of students.
+This allows the license holder to deliver HillRAP to an unlimited number of students.
 The licensing fee includes tech support and access to the HLS online portal, instructional videos and resources, and HillRAP reports for administrators and teachers.
-The current year license is included in training fees for new users.
 Coaching and certification are priced separately.

 Any licensed HLS user who has completed the 2-day HillRAP Digital training has access to tech support and online instructional resources and training videos on the HLS portal for as long as their HLS license is current.
 The training includes the first year licensing fee.
 Hill also highly recommends all HillRAP workshop participants take advantage of additional coaching and certification opportunities.
 Click here to learn more about HillRAP coaching and certification.

-Hill offers five high-quality, self-paced courses in topics related to teaching students with learning differences and a Teaching Strategies for Diverse Learners Certificate Program.
+Hill offers high-quality, self-paced courses in topics related to teaching students with learning differences and a Teaching Strategies for Diverse Learners Certificate Program.
 These courses are powered by our Hill Learning System (HLS) platform.
 Participants log in and out at their convenience.
 The courses hold your progress, and allow you to resume the course where you left off.

-Participants earn 1.0 CEU for each online course that is successfully completed.
+Participants earn between 1.0-1.5 CEUs for each online course that is successfully completed.

 Many Hill students have an IEP from their base public schools; however, this is not a requirement.
 If a student does have an IEP, Hill supports the IEP process and coordinates with the school if needed.

 For the morning session, students arrive by 8:05 am and leave at 11:00 am with a fifteen minute break at 9:55 am.
 For the afternoon session, students arrive by 12:10 and leave at 3:05 pm with a fifteen minute break at 2:00 pm.
 Classes are 50 minutes in duration.
-After School Study Hall is available until 4:30.
+After School Study Hall is available for afternoon students.
 Lunch is not offered at Hill, but many afternoon students eat lunch before they arrive or have time before the afternoon session to eat in the playground area or in the lounge.
 Students in grades 9-12 may attend for one, two, or three hours and choose from the following courses: English, Academic Writing, Math and Spanish.